-The Common Read Selection Committee is pleased to announce the 2016 – 2017 selection, The Complete Maus, the first graphic novel to win a Pulitzer Prize.
+The Common Read Selection Committee is pleased to announce the 2018 – 2019 selection, Just Mercy by Bryan Stevenson.

 Bryan Stevenson was a young lawyer when he founded the Equal Justice Initiative, a legal practice dedicated to defending those most desperate and in need: the poor, the wrongly condemned, and women and children trapped in the farthest reaches of our criminal justice system.
 One of his first cases was that of Walter McMillian, a young man who was sentenced to die for a notorious murder he insisted he didn't commit.
 The case drew Bryan into a tangle of conspiracy, political machination, and legal brinksmanship - and transformed his understanding of mercy and justice forever.

 Just Mercy is at once an unforgettable account of an idealistic, gifted young lawyer's coming of age, a moving window into the lives of those he has defended, and an inspiring argument for compassion in the pursuit of true justice.

 Winner of the Carnegie Medal for Nonfiction | Winner of the NAACP Image Award for